Les UX

-The UX (short for Urban eXperiment) is an underground organization that improves hidden corners of Paris.
-Their work includes restoring the Panthéon clock, building a cinema — complete with a bar and a restaurant — in a section of the Paris Catacombs underneath the Trocadéro, restoring medieval crypts, and staging plays and readings in monuments after dark.
+The UX (short for Urban eXperiment) is an underground organization of urban explorers who improves hidden corners of Paris.
+Their work includes an undercover effort to repair and restore the Panthéon's clock, building a cinema — complete with a bar and a restaurant — in a section of the Paris Catacombs underneath the Trocadéro, restoring medieval crypts, and staging plays and readings in monuments after dark.
 The group's membership is largely secret, but its spokespeople include Lazar Kunstmann.

 History

 With its start in September 1981, the founders of the group stole plans of the many underground passageways and tunnels for which Paris is famous.
 Using this information as a base, the group of anonymous artists and citizens have since restored much of Paris's underground infrastructure, including the Panthéon clock, which chimed for the first time in many years after its repair.
 The group is also responsible for over a dozen other projects, including those which the French government have not chosen to do or for which they lack funds.